 Current Situation

-Snowpack measurements in the parks as of April 5 show that there is approximately 47% of the average snowpack in the San Joaquin and Kings River Drainages, 34% in the Kaweah River Drainage, and 36% in the Kern River Drainage.
-Snowpack data are available through the California Department of Water Resources.
+Snowpack measurements in the parks show that there is approximately 60% of the average April 1 snowpack in the San Joaquin and Kings River drainages, 35% in the Kaweah River drainage, and 54% in the Kern River drainage.
+Snowpack data is available at http://cdec.water.ca.gov/snow/.
+At this time, the parks anticipate that 2025 will be categorized as a normal year for setting opening dates throughout the parks.

 Note that the opening dates only restrict grazing.
-We permit pack trips prior to opening dates as long as all feed is packed in and stock remain tied to either an existing hitch rail or a “high line” between two trees or rocks on a flat, hard, non-vegetated site away from the meadow, trail, water, and camp.
+The parks permit pack trips prior to opening dates as long as all feed is packed in and stock remain tied to either an existing hitch rail or a “high line” between two trees or rocks on a flat, hard, non-vegetated site away from the trail, water, and camp.

 We appreciate your cooperation in managing stock use in Sequoia and Kings Canyon National Parks.
 Together we can continue to protect the natural diversity and beauty of the Sierra wilderness.